zerohnh/Surfing/README.md

 > Typically, you can find all user group IDs and application package names in `/data/user/`.
 Do not use fake-ip mode when using black/whitelist.

 2. Tun Mode
-- Enabled by default
+- ~~Enabled by default~~

-> It is recommended to keep it enabled.
-It can be disabled if not needed, but do not use black/white lists when this mode is enabled.
+- Deprecated in v7.4.3

+> If necessary, you can manually enable it.
+Please do not use the whitelist/blacklist before using this mode.

 3. Routing Rules
-- Bypass mainland China
+- Designed for mainland China usage
-- It basically meets the needs of most daily usage.
+- Sufficient for most daily needs

-> Black/whitelist is not significant unless strictly required.
-The module's built-in configuration is sufficient.
+> If there are no strict requirements, the whitelist/blacklist is not very meaningful, and the default configuration of the module is enough.

 4. Panel Management
 - Magisk Font Module